Fionn Ferreira: Early life

-Fionn Ferreira, whose full name is Fionn Miguel Eckardt Ferreira, was born in Cork to boat-builder and modeller Anne Eckardt, from Germany and West Cork, and boat-builder Rui Ferreira from Portugal, who had met in the UK in 1994 and settled in Ballydehob, County Cork.
-He was brought up in Ballydehob and attended St James' primary school in Durrus and subsequently Schull Community College in Schull, completing school, at the age of 18, in 2019.
+Fionn Ferreira, whose full name is Fionn Miguel Eckardt Ferreira, was born in Cork to boatbuilder and modeller Anne Eckardt, from Germany and West Cork, and boatbuilder Rui Ferreira from Portugal, who had met in the UK in 1994 and settled in Ballydehob, County Cork.
+He was brought up in Ballydehob and attended St James' primary school in Durrus and subsequently Schull Community College in Schull, completing school at the age of 18 in 2019.

 Ferreira spent part of his childhood kayaking around remote coastal areas of Ireland with his dog India, noticing an increasing amount of plastic washing up on the coastline.
 He created a methodology to quantify and collect plastic pollution, with a focus on microplastics.
 He built several inventions using LEGO, bits of wood and some microcontrollers to test for these microplastics.
 He entered the national science fair, the BT Young Scientist and Technology Exhibition, three times, with two of his projects being Let Sanils do the cleaning, An investigation into the antioxidant concentration of different berries using the Briggs-Rauscher reaction in conjunction with a photometer and An investigation into the removal of microplastics from water using ferrofluids.
 Ferreira worked as a curator at Schull's planetarium.